-At this stage, the real estate finance documentation of Luxembourg has not evolved much and still relies on standard clauses for interest rate indexes.

-In September 2019, the Loan Market Association (LMA) published two exposure draft facility agreement templates, under which interest is calculated by reference to RFRs.
+At this stage, the real estate finance documentation of Luxembourg has not much evolved and still relies on standard clauses for interest rate indexes.
+In September 2019, the Loan Market Association (LMA) published two exposure draft facilities agreement templates, under which interest is calculated by reference to RFRs.
 The work is still ongoing.

-Luxembourg parties to financial real estate transactions should be ready to prepare the transition to alternative interest rate benchmarks in line with EU Benchmark Regulation (BMR) requirements and the British authorities' requirements.
+Luxembourg parties to financial real estate transactions should be ready to prepare the transition to alternative interest rate benchmarks in line with BMR requirements and with British authorities' requirements.
+The negotiations on a post-Brexit EU-UK trade agreement may influence the use of benchmarks administrated by the Bank of England, such as the Sterling Overnight Index Average (SONIA).